 Learn more about the potentially fraudulent claims of Syrian government chemical attacks by visiting The Working Group on Syria, Propaganda and Media:

 Just days after President Trump announced he was removing U.S. troops from the northern Syrian border, ABC News’ World News Tonight aired footage of intense machine-gun fire that the network claimed to be part of a Turkish massacre of Syrian Kurds.
 The video in question turned out to be, not a Kurdish massacre, but rather a recreational machine-gun shoot at Knob Creek Shooting Range located in Bullitt County, Kentucky, USA.
-ABC’s fallacious report is a clear example of the sort of mainstream media false-information-promulgation that has prompted growing concerns about how major media outlets self-regulate to ensure information accuracy.
+ABC’s report is a clear example of the sort of mainstream media false-information-promulgation that has prompted growing concerns about how major media outlets self-regulate to ensure information accuracy.
+When the false depiction was discovered, ABC News claimed the Knob Creek video was mistakenly identified as the Syrian firefight.

 Smith-Mundt Modernization Act of 2012 and the Countering Disinformation and Propaganda Act of 2017: